jcarloshg/Floky/README.md

 ## Architecture

-This project contains with a good practices powered [clean architecture](https://medium.com/googledeveloperseurope/clean-architecture-en-flutter-ee028a6379a5)
+This project contains good practices powered by [clean architecture](https://medium.com/googledeveloperseurope/clean-architecture-en-flutter-ee028a6379a5)

 ## Getting Started